hudrazine/claude-code-toolkit/plugins/git-workflow/commands/commit.md

 Based on the above changes, create a single git commit.

+1. First, use the Skill tool to invoke `git-workflow:git-commit` skill for detailed workflow guidance
+2. Follow the skill's procedure to create a well-structured commit

 **IMPORTANT**: DO NOT push to remote repository.
 Only create the local commit unless explicitly requested.